Firefighters killed in Indiana plane collision

 Firefighting community

-Both Wittkamper and Hibst were married and had strong connections to the Pipe Creek firefighting community, the Pipe Creek Township Fire Department said in a statement published by the Madison County Emergency Management Agency.
+Both Wittkamper and Hibst were married and had strong connections to the Pipe Creek firefighting community, the Pipe Creek Township Fire Department said in a statement.

 Hibst had been a firefighter since 2011 and also served as EMS chief for the department, of which his wife was also a member.
 He leaves behind a young son.